sig-echirolles/every-tree/README.md

 ### 👀 Quick survey of tree species

-- Trees with known species are green
+- Trees with known species are **green 🟩**
-- Others are in brown
+- Others are in **brown 🟫**

 ![Main](assets/echirolles-tree-main.png)

-### Tree species presets adapted of the "Échirolles" context
+### 🌿 Tree species presets adapted for Échirolles

-The plugin provides a set of already known identified species and species that are planned to be planted in order to help you tag tree species in Échirolles and nearby.
+The plugin includes a set of identified species and species that are planned to be planted, making it easier to tag trees species in Échirolles and nearby.

 ![Presets](assets/echirolles-tree-species.png)

-### New `health:phyto_status` tag proposal
+### 🩺 New `health:phyto_status` tag proposal

-This proposal aims to get information from the field to warn owners of sanitary health of their trees.
-More informations are available on a the [Wiki page](https://wiki.openstreetmap.org/wiki/Echirolles/Suivi_arbres) (in french) dedicated to our tree referential
+This proposed tag aims to collect field data to alert tree owners about potential health issues of their trees.
+More details are available on the [dedicated wiki page](https://wiki.openstreetmap.org/wiki/Echirolles/Suivi_arbres) (in French) of our tree referential.

 ![Form](assets/echirolles-tree-form.png)